 Host names may contain up to 30 alphanumeric characters without spaces.
-Trend Micro recommends a unique descriptive host name to represent and identify the device as seen through the management console.
-For example, designate NVWE-NY-main as the host name for a device protecting a New York main office.
+Trend Micro recommends a unique descriptive host name to represent and identify the device or devices in a failover pair as seen through the management console.
+For example, designate 'NVWE-NY-main' as the host name for a device protecting a New York main office.